 Your budget will also affect your planning. i.e to what extent you will apply an in-house or outsourcing fleet maintenance solution.

 If there is available free space to implement an in-house solution.

 You may also choose to outsource part of your fleet maintenance operations, for example.
 Having trivial checkup tasks, such as oil changes etc. is cost-effective in-house, as well as time-saving.
 You can also encourage some of your drivers to handle these tasks.
 That is, if they have plenty of previous experience, not necessarily as professionals.
 However, you will need to take care of this.
 You’ll have to at least provide short-term training and put official processes in place.
 While some of them might be eager or even happy to have additional responsibilities, others may not.
 You’ll need to make sure that those drivers doing “maintenance” are supervised, to ensure safety and avoid mishaps or malicious actions; such as charging you for additional spare parts that may not be needed.
 Trust is the key factor here.

 Size of your fleet: for a small fleet, it might not be cost-effective to implement an in-house solution, if that requires additional equipment and staff.
 You will need to weigh up all these things, to decide what solution is best for you.

 In the outsourcing fleet maintenance game, like many other areas of the business, everything largely depends on a number of factors.
 Such as business size, fleet size, and what spaces and budget are available.
 For small and medium-sized businesses, the truth will lie somewhere in the middle, in terms of what solution is best.

 Use the above to weigh up the right solution for your needs, and adjust accordingly.

 Have we missed something?
-Perhaps there’s more than meets the eye in what we've covered in this post.
+Perhaps there’s more than meets the eye in what we’ve covered in this post.
 We’d love to know the way you handle your fleet maintenance.
-Feel free to contact us or comment below, to provide your pearls of fleet management wisdom.
+Feel free to contact us or comment below, to provide your pearls of vehicle management wisdom.